 Institutional Support: The Lighting Global quality assurance (QA) program was originally developed in support of Lighting Africa, a joint program of the World Bank and the International Finance Corporation (IFC).
 Lighting Africa activities began in September 2007 with the aim of improving access to clean, affordable lighting in Africa.
 Since then, QA continues to be a collaborative effort that is executed by internal World Bank and IFC staff, external consultants, and a broad set of stakeholders who contribute to and adopt the principles of the QA framework.
 With the launch of the Lighting Asia/India program in 2012, the Lighting Global program was spun off from Lighting Africa to administer the common, global aspects of the Africa and Asia initiatives, including the QA program.
-Lighting Global is now supported through collaboration between the International Finance Corporation, the World Bank, and the United States Department of Energy.
-Lighting Global currently supports program activities in more than 15 countries through Lighting Africa, Lighting Asia, and the Lighting Pacific.
+Lighting Global is now supported through collaboration between IFC, the World Bank, and the United States Department of Energy.
+Lighting Global currently supports program activities in more than 15 countries through Lighting Africa, Lighting Asia, and associated country-level programs.

-Snapshot of Activity: Since the launch of Lighting Africa, the QA programs' network of test laboratories, currently, consisting of labs in the U.S., Germany, India, Kenya and China, have tested over 150 products using the full Quality Test Method, 95 of which have met the Quality Standards and received program support.
-Many additional product tests have been conducted using the Initial Screening Method and the Market Check Test Method.
-This work has helped enable over 10 million units of quality-verified products to be sold in Africa, Asia and the Pacific through December 2014.
-In April 2013, the test methods developed by Lighting Global were published by the International Electrotechnical Commission (IEC) as IEC/TS 62257-9-5, Edition 2.0.
-The QA framework utilized by Lighting Global has been adopted by a number of governments and programs, including the Kenya Bureau of Standards, a working capital loan facility managed by the Development Bank of Ethiopia, the Infrastructure Development Company, Ltd. (IDCOL) of Bangladesh, the Alternative Energy Promotion Centre (AEPC) of Nepal, and others.
-It is anticipated that ECOWAS, which includes 15 member countries in West Africa, will adopt a quality assurance framework that is harmonized with the Lighting Global QA framework in the coming months.
+Snapshot of Activity: Since the launch of Lighting Africa, the QA programs' network of test laboratories, currently consisting of labs in the U.S., Germany, India, Kenya and China, have tested over 200 products using the full Quality Test Method, 145 of which have met the Quality Standards and received program support.
+Many additional product tests have been conducted using the Initial Screening Method, the Market Check Test Method, and Associate Renewal testing.
+This work has helped enable over 20 million units of quality-verified products to be sold in Africa, Asia and the Pacific through June 2016.
+In April 2013, the test methods developed by Lighting Global were published by the International Electrotechnical Commission (IEC) as IEC TS 62257-9-5, Edition 2.0.
+These test methods were recently updated through IEC to Edition 3.0 in June 2016.
+The QA framework utilized by Lighting Global has been adopted by a number of governments and programs, including bureaus of standards in Kenya and Ethiopia and country level programs such as the Infrastructure Development Company, Ltd. (IDCOL) of Bangladesh, the Alternative Energy Promotion Centre (AEPC) of Nepal, and others.
+Adoption of the framework is under consideration by a number of additional governments, including Tanzania, Uganda, Pakistan, and Afghanistan.
+Additionally, it is anticipated that ECOWAS, which includes 15 member countries in West Africa, will adopt a quality assurance framework that is largely (but not fully) harmonized with the Lighting Global QA framework in the coming months.
 Lighting Africa and Lighting Global have also held two Outstanding Product Awards competitions, in 2010 and 2012.
-In addition to the QA activities, Lighting Global has published a series of 25 Technical and Eco-Design briefing notes, providing detailed technical and environmental insights into product components used by the off-grid lighting industry.
-Further, Lighting Global has conducted field research regarding product availability in the market, consumer preferences for light output and run time, and service and maintenance issues relevant to the off-grid lighting industry.
-As noted above, it is also in the process of expanding the framework to cover SHS kits and of making a series of improvements to the existing QA program.
+In addition to the QA activities, Lighting Global has published a series of 28 Technical and Eco-Design briefing notes, providing detailed technical and environmental insights into product components used by the off-grid lighting industry.
+Further, Lighting Global has conducted field research regarding product availability in the market, consumer preferences related to product performance, service and maintenance issues relevant to the off-grid lighting industry, flow of information about quality in the product supply chain, and the emergence of pay-as-you-go sales models.